Kamla Persad-Bissessar: Personal life

-Persad-Bissessar married Gregory Bissessar in 1971 and they have one son, Chris, and a grandson, Kristiano.
-She and her husband reside in Philippine, Penal-Debe, Trinidad and Tobago.
+Persad-Bissessar married Gregory Bissessar in 1971, and they have one son, Chris, and a grandson, Kristiano.
+She and her husband have resided in The Philippines, Penal-Debe, Trinidad and Tobago.
 She is a grandmother of two and has described herself as an adherent of both Hinduism and the Spiritual Baptist faith.
-She had raised her brother's children after he died in a car accident.
+She raised her brother's children after he died in a car accident.